minfangbiu/kb727/README.md

-## One-page-website using bootstrap 3 archived and read-only.
+## One-page-website using bootstrap 3.
+- Consider a smaller segmented market.
 - Update img/pixelme.png
-- Find more link icons at fontwesome.com
 - Update PDF linked file content and date in it.
+- Linked Picture in 1920X1080.
 - Reference source code file.
 - Modify footer year.
 - A careful promotion plan.
-- Consider a smaller segmented market.
+- Find more link icons at fontwesome.com
+- Sometimes archived and read-only.